Trustees and Governance

 - Acting with high ethical standards – for themselves and staff

-Trustees regularly review Jigsaw4u’s Governance – at least annually – to ensure that all trustees fully understand their roles and responsibilities and that the necessary procedures and policies are up to date.
+The Board regularly reviews Jigsaw4u’s Governance to ensure that trustees fully understand their roles and responsibilities and that the necessary procedures and policies are up to date.

-It is expected that Jigsaw4u trustees will always behave with integrity, will help safeguard and promote Jigsaw4u’s reputation and ensure high ethical standards.
-Trustees are reminded of the need to declare any potential conflict of interests at the beginning of each meeting – and will withdraw from the discussion of any items that might prove a conflict.
+It is expected that Jigsaw4u trustees will behave with integrity, will help safeguard and promote Jigsaw4u’s reputation and ensure high ethical standards.
+At each meeting Trustees are reminded of the need to declare any potential conflict of interests and where conflicts arise will withdraw from discussion.

-Jigsaw4u trustees ensure that they and the charity are open and accountable; consulting with staff about any significant changes to services or policies; listening and responding to the views of all stakeholders; handling any complaints constructively and impartially; and considering Jigsaw4u’s responsibility to the wider community.
+The Board aims for Jigsaw4u to be open and accountable; consulting with staff about any significant changes to services or policies; listening and responding to the views of stakeholders; handling any complaints constructively and impartially; considering Jigsaw4u’s responsibility to the wider community.
 Jigsaw4u’s Annual General Meeting is attended not only by the Trustee Board and staff members but also by representatives of all key stakeholders including service users, service commissioners, sponsors and fundraisers.